 Skiing in Valmeinier and Valloire allows you to discover the Galibier and Thabor region.
 Wide open spaces, sunny slopes.
 We ski happily.

-Skiing in Val d'Isère
+The top 10 ski slopes in Val d'Isère

 AlpAddict has tested the Val d'Isère ski area for you.
 Long, fast and sporty slopes but also cooler areas.